Make a Referral

 Who can become an Action Read learner?

-• Adults who have the ability to take oral instruction in English at a minimum level 6 Canadian Language Benchmarks.
+- Adults must have the ability to take instruction in English.
 We are not an English second language program, though English may be a second language for some learners.

 Helpful tips when referring someone to Action Read